pri-k/docs-mysql/cluster-config.html.md

 Since each Virtual Machine only has one mysqld process running, we do not need external locking.

 ### Max Allowed Packet
 We allow blobs up to 256MB.
 This size is unlikely to limit a user's query, but is also manageable for our InnoDB log file size.
-Consider using our Riak CS service for storing large files.

 ### Innodb File Per Table
 Innodb allows using either a single file to represent all data, or a separate file for each table.
 We chose to use a separate file for each table as this provides more flexibility and optimization.
 For a full list of pros and cons, see MySQL's documentation for [InnoDB File-Per-Table Mode](http://dev.mysql.com/doc/refman/5.5/en/innodb-multiple-tablespaces.html).